loganmoseley/programming-club/Readme.md

+I run a functional programming weekly meeting called "FP time" at The New York Times.
+These are their stories.

 # FP time minutes

 2020-01-07: First session of the new!
 We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
 We'll do the exercises for homework and talk about them next time.